FlowFuse/website/src/_includes/core-nodes/http-request-use-case.md

     - **A UTF-8 string:** Return response data as a UTF-8 string.
     - **A binary buffer:** Return response data as a binary buffer.
     - **A parsed JSON object:** Parse response data as JSON and return the object.
 - **Headers:** Allows to  Add headers to the HTTP request such as content-type, accept, user agent, etc. You can dynamically set headers using `msg.headers`.
 However Reset `msg.headers` to avoid unintended header inheritance when using multiple HTTP request nodes in the same flow.
-Moreover, If `msg.payload` is an Object, the node automatically sets the content-type to application/json.
+Moreover, If `msg.payload` is an Object, the node automatically sets the `Content-Type` to `application/json`.

 ## Usecase